vesterheim/vesterheim.github.io/join-give/raffles/index.md

 ---
 Folk Art Raffle
 ---------------
-**You could own this beautiful bowl!**
+**Congratulations to the winner Ole Holman from Edgerton, Wisconsin!
+Thank you to  everyone who purchased tickets.**

-Vesterheim is extremely pleased to announce the raffle of a beautiful bowl, painted by Norwegian rosemaler Turid Helle Fatland.
-This stunning natural bark-edged bowl, decorated in Turid’s personal Telemark style, is about 13 1/2 inches in diameter and 5 1/2 inches high.
+This stunning natural bark-edged bowl was painted and donated for the 2016 Folk Art Raffle by Norwegian rosemaler Turid Helle Fatland.
+It is decorated in Turid’s personal Telemark style.
 Vesterheim extends sincere thanks to Turid for donating this piece.

-Raffle tickets are $2.50 each!

-**Raffle regulations have changed and tickets must be paid for with cash or check in person in Iowa.**

-**Visit Vesterheim any time before July 30 to purchase your raffle tickets at the front desk in the Main Building, or in the Museum Store!**
+Check back for information about the 2017 Folk Art Raffle!

-The drawing will be held during Decorah's Nordic Fest on Saturday, July 30, 2016, at 3:00 p.m.
+The drawing will be held during Decorah's Nordic Fest on Saturday, July 29, 2017, at 3:00 p.m.

 You need not be present to win.
 Proceeds benefit Vesterheim.